 - Assets Are Sold Off.
 Stock, vehicles, property, or machinery will be liquidated so creditors and debts can be paid off as much as possible.
 This includes any cash in the company bank account.

-- Company is struck off.
+- The company is struck off.
 The business is officially removed from the Companies House register and no longer exists.

-If you fail to stop a winding-up petition, it could eventually lead to your company collapsing and prevent it from trading – so it’s important to act quickly.
+If you fail to stop a winding-up petition, it could eventually collapse your company and prevent it from trading – so it’s essential to act quickly.

-If you fail to take the appropriate steps after a seven-day period, your company’s financial situation will be made known to the public, resulting in the freezing of its bank account.
+If you fail to take the appropriate steps after seven days, your company’s financial situation will be made known to the public, resulting in freezing its bank account.

-It will take away your ability to trade and prevent company directors from disposing or borrowing against any assets.
+It will remove your ability to trade and prevent company directors from disposing or borrowing against any assets.

-There are steps you can take to avoid the worse, that we can help guide you with.
+There are steps you can take to avoid being forced into the process of liquidating a company that we can help guide you with.

 Here are some crucial steps to help prevent a winding-up petition:

 You can stop the winding up of your company if you have the means to settle the petitioning creditor.
-It is strongly advised that you appoint an Insolvency Practitioner (IP) to handle this on your behalf.
+However, it is strongly advised that you appoint an Insolvency Practitioner (IP) to handle this on your behalf.

-Be very careful about the transfer of any assets once a winding-up petition has been issued to your company, as a liquidator can recover said assets if a winding-up order is later obtained.
+Be very careful about transferring any assets once a winding-up petition has been issued to your company.
+A liquidator can recover said assets if a winding-up order is later obtained.

-An insolvency firm such as Future Strategy will negotiate with creditors on your behalf, and a quick arrangement should be made with the creditor issuing the petition if the company is able to repay the debt within a reasonable timeframe.
+An insolvency firm such as Future Strategy will negotiate with creditors on your behalf.
+A quick arrangement should be made with the creditor issuing the petition if the company can repay the debt within a reasonable timeframe.

-However, this can only happen if you truly believe the petition is wrong and you must have evidence to back up these claims.
+However, this can only happen if you genuinely believe the petition is wrong, and you must have evidence to back up these claims.
 You would also require assistance from a licensed IP.

 Pre-pack or traditional administration will halt all legal action against a company.
-This will also stop creditors from winding up the company and gives you time to explore your options.
+This will also stop creditors from winding up the company and give you time to explore your options.

-A CVA is a legally binding contract between an insolvent company (one that is unable to pay off debts) and its creditors, to pay off their debt, in part and over a fixed term.
-When this happens, each party must abide and 75% of creditors are required to agree to terms.
+A CVA is a legally binding contract between an insolvent company (one that cannot pay off debts) and its creditors to pay off their debt, in part and over a fixed term.
+When this happens, each party must abide, and 75% of creditors are required to agree to terms.

-A CVA can help save an insolvent business from being forced to close its doors entirely and is often supported by creditors as they know they will have a better chance of getting back funds than if the company goes into liquidation.
+A CVA can help save an insolvent business from being forced to close its doors entirely.
+Creditors often support it as they know they will have a better chance of getting back funds than if the company is liquidated.

 It is a frequently-used method used to stop winding-up petitions.

-If you fail to act, then your company is likely to face serious issues when it receives a winding-up petition.
-The petition will be made known to the public, as the creditor will advertise it in the London Gazette.
+If you fail to act, your company will likely face serious issues when receiving a winding-up petition.
+In addition, the petition will be made known to the public, as the creditor will advertise it in the London Gazette.

-This will then alert the company’s bank, other creditors and the public to its situation.
-The company’s bank accounts will be frozen and it will be forced to stop trading.
+This will then alert the company’s bank, other creditors, and the public to its situation.
+As a result, its bank accounts will be frozen, and it will be forced to stop trading.

-If your company is subject to a winding-up petition, or you’re worried that it might be, please contact the Future Strategy team today.
+If your company is subject to a winding-up petition, or you’re worried it might be, don’t hesitate to contact the Future Strategy team today.

 If there is any evidence of wrongful trading or if you deliberately or knowingly caused the company to become insolvent, you could be held personally responsible for the company’s debts or possibly be disqualified from being a director in the future.

-In most cases though, you are free to start trading again and set up another limited company.
+In most cases, you are free to start trading again and set up another limited company.